 Most compact Coriolis instruments operate across a high dynamic range (the ratio between the largest and smallest measurable flow rates).
 Alicat’s CODA-Series Coriolis instruments have a dynamic range of 500:1, meaning the full-scale flow rate is 500x higher than the minimum measureable flow rate.
 Make sure to check the instrument’s technical spec sheet and ensure the dynamic range is sufficient for your application.

 5. Fast response

 These features don’t slow the Coriolis instrument down.
 Coriolis mass flow instruments have response times that are comparable with DP and MEMs technology, and are much faster than thermal bypass mass flow meters.
-Alicat’s standard CODA-Series Coriolis instruments have a T98 response time of less than 100 ms for meters and 500 ms for controllers (T98 is the time it takes for the signal to reach 98% of a new flow rate).
+Alicat’s standard CODA-Series Coriolis instruments have a T98 response time as low as 100 ms for meters and 500 ms for controllers (T98 is the time it takes for the signal to reach 98% of a new flow rate).

 6. Compact package

 Many low-flow Coriolis instruments boast a small form factor, making them viable for applications with tight or limited space.
-For example, the standard CODA KM meter weighs no more than 1.5 lb (0.7 kg), and is just over 4.2 inches (107 mm) in the largest dimension.
+For example, several models of the CODA KM meter weigh no more than 1.5 lb (0.7 kg), and are just over 4.2 inches (107 mm) in the largest dimension.
 These instruments leave a small footprint without compromising capability.